svngoku/mcp-server-zeroentropy/README.md

 A comprehensive Model Context Protocol (MCP) server for the ZeroEntropy SDK, enabling AI assistants to perform advanced document retrieval, search, and management operations.

+This server provides full access to ZeroEntropy's powerful document search and retrieval capabilities through the MCP protocol, making it easy to integrate with AI assistants like Claude Desktop.

 ## Features

 The ZeroEntropy MCP Server provides a complete set of tools for: